TheRedHanded/tormentengine/0200_Characters.md

 Characters have no powers or very few, unreliable powers.
 Sometimes characters are defined by a single power, barely more than an extraordinary talent.
 This is the most suitable power level for horror or modern adventure games, where technology and wits are often the decisive factor in survival.

+### Pulp

+Characters have a few strong powers or a wide range of mid- to low-level powers.
+This is suitable for games featuring inexperienced, costumed heroes or apprentice wizards in training, the mutated survivors of a radioactive apocalypse, vigilante heroes, or a high fantasy world of wizards and warriors.
+Some futuristic settings might be created using this power level, with citizens having many minor powers granted by genetic manipulation.

 ### Heroic

 Characters have a few strong powers or a wide range of mid- to low-level powers.
 This is suitable for games featuring inexperienced, costumed heroes or apprentice wizards in training, the mutated survivors of a radioactive apocalypse, vigilante heroes, or a high fantasy world of wizards and warriors.
 Some futuristic settings might be created using this power level, with citizens having many minor powers granted by genetic manipulation.